Bicycle Commuter Reimbursement Program

-- No expense will be considered for reimbursement without a valid receipt.
+- No eligible expense will be considered for reimbursement without a valid receipt from the reimbursement calendar year.
 (See below for a list of eligible expenses.)

-3. Fill out and submit the Bicycle Reimbursement form in Atlas (About Me > Commuting Benefits).
+3. Upload receipts using the Bicycle Reimbursement form in Atlas (About Me > Commuting Benefits).

 - Scan, photograph, or screenshot your receipts and upload them to include with the online form.